UNITED TECHNOLOGIES RESEARCH CENTER

 Either party's failure to insist on performance of any of the terms or conditions herein or to exercise any right or privilege or waiver of any breach hereunder shall not thereafter waive any such terms, conditions, or privileges.

-- The Parties shall attempt in good faith to resolve any dispute of whatever nature arising out of the performance of, or otherwise relating to a Purchase Order or the breach, termination, enforceability, or validity thereof (hereinafter, "Dispute"), promptly by negotiations between the Parties in the normal course of business.
+- The Parties shall attempt in good faith to resolve any dispute of whatever nature arising out of the performance of, or otherwise relating to an Order or the breach, termination, enforceability, or validity thereof (hereinafter, "Dispute"), promptly by negotiations between the Parties in the normal course of business.
 If such good faith attempts do not resolve the Dispute, either Party may give the other party written notice of any such Dispute and request formal negotiations between the Parties.
-Within twenty (20) business days from the date of mailing of such written notice, representatives of both Parties, having the authority to settle the Dispute, shall meet at a mutually acceptable time in East Hartford, Connecticut, and thereafter as often as they reasonably deem necessary, to attempt to resolve the Dispute.
-If the Dispute has not been resolved within sixty (60) calendar days from the date of mailing of such written notice or a mutually agreed upon extension thereof, or if the Parties fail to meet within such twenty (20) business days or a mutually agreed upon extension thereof, either Party may initiate arbitration of the Dispute, by giving notice to the other party, pursuant to Section (b) herein.
-All negotiations pursuant to this Section 25 are deemed confidential and shall be treated as compromise and settlement negotiations for the purposes of Rule 408 of the Federal Rules of Evidence and any comparable law provision.
+Within twenty (20) calendar days from the date of mailing of such written notice, representatives of both Parties, having the authority to settle the Dispute, shall meet at a mutually acceptable time in East Hartford, Connecticut, and thereafter as often as they reasonably deem necessary, to attempt to resolve the Dispute.
+If the Dispute has not been resolved within sixty (60) calendar days from the date of mailing of such written notice or a mutually agreed upon extension thereof, or if the Parties fail to meet within such twenty (20) calendar days or a mutually agreed upon extension thereof, either Party may initiate arbitration of the Dispute, by giving notice to the other party, pursuant to Paragraph (B) herein.
+All negotiations pursuant to this Paragraph 30 are deemed confidential and shall be treated as compromise and settlement negotiations for the purposes of Rule 408 of the Federal Rules of Evidence and any comparable law provision.

-- If the Parties are unable to resolve such Dispute by negotiation within the time limits set forth in (a) above, the Parties shall, within thirty (30) calendar days thereafter, select an arbitrator and begin mandatory arbitration proceedings to be conducted by a single arbitrator in East Hartford, Connecticut.
+- If the Parties are unable to resolve such Dispute by negotiation within the time limits set forth in (A) above, the Parties shall, within thirty (30) calendar days thereafter, select an arbitrator and begin mandatory arbitration proceedings to be conducted by a single arbitrator in East Hartford, Connecticut.
 The cost of the arbitration will be shared jointly; however, each Party shall bear its own costs related to travel, food and lodging.
 Unless the parties agree otherwise, the arbitration shall be conducted in accordance with the applicable Arbitration Rules of the American Arbitration Association (AAA) then in effect, by an arbitrator selected by mutual agreement of the Parties.
 If the Parties are unable to agree on an arbitrator within such thirty (30) calendar days, or a mutually agreed extension thereof, the arbitrator will be selected by the AAA.
-The arbitrator shall be an attorney- at-law, shall complete arbitration proceedings within ninety (90) calendar days after his appointment, and shall base his award on the terms of the Purchase Order terms and conditions and on Connecticut law (without regard to such state’s conflict of laws principles) and judicial precedent.
+The arbitrator shall be an attorney-at-law, shall complete arbitration proceedings within ninety (90) calendar days after his/her appointment, and shall base the award on the terms and conditions of the Order and on Connecticut law (without regard to such state’s conflict of laws principles) and judicial precedent.
 The findings of the arbitrator shall be final, binding, and enforceable as between the Parties and judgment on any award rendered by the arbitrator may be entered in any court having jurisdiction thereof.

 Captions, as used herein, are for convenience of reference only and shall not be construed to limit or extend the language of the provisions to which such captions may refer.

-The rights and remedies here in reserved to Buyer shall be cumulative and additional to any other or further rights and remedies' provided in law or equity.
+The rights and remedies herein shall be cumulative and additional to any other or further rights and remedies provided in law or equity.

-Seller shall not make any news release of information pertaining to an order without prior approval of Buyer.
+Contractor shall not make any news release of information pertaining to an Order without prior approval of Buyer.

-Any inconsistency or ambiguity in this order shall be resolved by giving precedence in the following order: (a) typewritten changes on the face of the Purchase Order or Supplement; (b) these Purchase Order Terms and Conditions and special fly sheets incorporated by reference or otherwise into the Purchase Order or a Supplement; and (c) other documents incorporated by reference into this order, unless a contrary intention is expressly indicated on the face of the Purchase Order.
+Any inconsistency or ambiguity in this order shall be resolved by giving precedence in the following order: (a) typewritten changes on the face of the Order or Supplement; (b) these Order Terms and Conditions; and (c) other documents incorporated by reference into this order, unless a contrary intention is expressly indicated on the face of the Order.